Sheryl Sandberg, longtime No. 2 exec at Facebook, steps down

 “When I took this job in 2008, I hoped I would be in this role for five years.
 Fourteen years later, it is time for me to write the next chapter of my life,” Sandberg wrote on her Facebook page Wednesday.

-Meta CEO Mark Zuckerberg said in his own Facebook post that Javier Olivan will serve as Meta’s new COO, although it will be a different job than the one Sandberg held for the past 14 years.
+Zuckerberg said in his own Facebook post that Javier Olivan, who currently oversees key functions at Meta's four main apps — Facebook, Instagram, WhatsApp and Messenger — will serve as Meta’s new COO.
+But it will be a different job than the one Sandberg held for the past 14 years.

 “It will be a more traditional COO role where Javi will be focused internally and operationally, building on his strong track record of making our execution more efficient and rigorous,” Zuckerberg wrote.